Taylor Creek Restoration Project

 In response to community feedback about the tree removal impacts of the initial sediment management strategy (which included a temporary access road), the design phase for the creek restoration was paused while the project team evaluated alternative sediment management options and construction methods in Dead Horse Canyon (Lakeridge Park).

 SPU and Seattle Parks & Recreation, with input previously provided by the community, selected Option C: Small hand-placed structures and timber frame bank supports as the preferred option!
-To learn more about Option C, the process for developing new options and how the decision was made, visit our online open house.
+To learn more about Option C, the process for developing new options and how the decision was made, see the Taylor Creek Ravine Sediment Management – Alternatives Summary.
+(PDF)

 The project team is preparing for the upcoming restoration design which is expected to kick off in fall 2025.
 Once design is developed to a preliminary level, the project team will share more information about the structure details, locations and expected impacts.